 Pick 2: Microbes:

 Microbial contaminants, comprising a diverse array of bacteria, viruses, and protozoa, are present in untreated or inadequately treated drinking water, thereby posing substantial health risks.
 These microorganisms are recognized as causative agents of waterborne diseases, including diarrhea, cholera, dysentery, and hepatitis A. Vulnerable populations, such as infants, elderly individuals, and pregnant women, are particularly susceptible to the adverse effects of such waterborne diseases.
+UV water filtration is used to kill microbes.

 Pick 3: Manganese: